2 System Setup

 2.5 Pre-requisites

-1. Java JDK 8, 11, or 17.
-(At present, Kiss does not support Java 21.)
+1. Java JDK 8, 11, 17, or 21.

 2. SQL Database Server — Kiss comes with the SQLite database.
 However, in a production system you’re likely to prefer a more substantial database server.
 Kiss supports a variety of SQL database servers including PostgreSQL, Microsoft SQL Server, MySQL, Oracle, and SQLite.